 - GRE test scores (GRE scores are required only if the cumulative GPA from every degree earned falls below 3.0).
 The Simmons University GRE code is 3761.
 You can choose from two area of interest codes as well: Library Science - 4701, Archival Science - 4702.

-- TOEFL or IELTS scores, if English is not the first language.
+- TOEFL, IELTS, or Duolingo scores, if English is not the first language.
 For more information regarding this requirement, please see the English Language Proficiency section of the International Students page.

 - Source of income statement (for international students).

 Admission decisions are based on a composite of all documentation in the application.

 You will be contacted in the event that an interview is required.

 *If you wish to receive priority consideration for merit scholarships, please make sure to have a completed application by the priority deadline.